The Catacombs Catacombs Credits Guide

 Born 1937, Hungary, he fled to Britain following the Soviet suppresion of the 1956 uprising.
 Medak was resident in Britain until the late 1970s when he moved to the US and Canada, although he returned to the UK for some projects.
 British film The Ruling Class (1972) and episodes of The Strange Report (1968), The Persuaders (1972), and The Professionals (1978), Medak went to the US and Canada to direct The Changeling (1979), Zorro The Gay Blade (1981) and episodes of Otherworld (1985), Twilight Zone (1985, 1986), Beauty and The Beast (1987), St Elsewhere (1987), Homicide (1993) and Law and Order Special Victims Unit (1999).
 In 1990 he directed the British film The Krays and Romeo is Bleeding (1993).
 Other films include Species II (1998).
 He directed the miniseries David Copperfield (2000) and Feast Of All Saints (2001), and TV episodes of The Wire (2002), House MD (2004), Breaking Bad (2009).

-He was married to actress Carolyn Seymour; they met while making The Seance Spectre and moved with him to the US.
+He was married to actress Carolyn Seymour in 1973; they worked together on The Seance Spectre, and moved with him to the US in the late 1970s.
+The marriage ended in 1984.
+They have 2 children.

 DAVID TOMBLIN